Pennsylvania Company

-The Pennsylvania Company, later known publicly as the Pennsylvania Lines (west of Pittsburgh) was a major holding company.
+The Pennsylvania Company was a major holding company.
 It included the Pittsburgh, Fort Wayne and Chicago Railway, the PRR's main route to Chicago.
-It also owned but did not operate the Pittsburgh, Cincinnati, Chicago and St. Louis Railroad (Pan Handle Route), another line to Chicago.
-It merged back into the Pennsylvania Railroad in 1918.
+Together with the Pittsburgh, Cincinnati, Chicago and St. Louis Railroad and Vandalia Railroad, the three railroads were branded by the PRR as Pennsylvania Lines West of Pittsburgh.
+All lines west merged into the Pennsylvania Railroad in 1921.

 History

 The Pennsylvania Company was incorporated April 7, 1870 in Pennsylvania as a holding company with a broad charter.
 It was organized June 1, with president William Thaw of the PRR.
 Tom Scott replaced Thaw as the president January 20, 1871.
 On April 1 of that year the company began operating several railroads; others were acquired later.